sendgrid/sendgrid-python/use_cases/flask_azure.md

 **Step 3:** Activate the virtualenv using `source venv/bin/activate`

-**Step 4:** Update your environment with SendGrid-API Key generated in Step 3 of Phase 1 using,
+**Step 4:** Update your environment with SendGrid API key generated in step 3 of phase 1 using:
 ```bash
 echo "export SENDGRID_API_KEY=<YOUR_API_KEY>" > sendgrid.env
 source ./sendgrid.env